How to Paint Over Your Old Terrazzo Flooring?

 Step 2.
 Patch up the cracks

-Using color-tinted epoxy is best recommended for patching up any visible cracks or fine holes in your terrazzo floor.
+Old terrazzo floors are susceptible to getting cracks and holes, and you will need to fix them up using color-tinted epoxy.
+It’s best recommended for patching up any visible cracks or fine holes in your terrazzo floor.

-When choosing the epoxy for floor repairing, make sure that its color matches as closely as possible to the color of the marble chips you have on your terrazzo.
+When choosing the epoxy for floor repairing, make sure that its color matches as closely as possible the color of the marble chips you have on your terrazzo.

 Step 3.
 Apply the primer

-After you have given the floor enough time to dry up, it’s time to apply the primer to your terrazzo flooring.
+After you have given the floor enough time to dry, it’s time to apply the primer to your terrazzo flooring to enhance the bond between the paint and the floor.

 Most importantly it helps to hide stains and seal surfaces properly so that new paint can be applied on top for a color change.

-• Using a paint roller evenly apply the latex primer
+• Using a paint roller evenly apply the latex primer on your terrazzo flooring

 • Start from one corner of the floor while working out your way out of the room